castai/k8s-memcache-selector/README.md

 ## Permissions

-You application needs permission to get and watch endpoints.
+Your application needs permission to get and watch endpoints.
 Example manifest:

 ```yaml
 apiVersion: v1